fusion-energy/neutronics_material_maker/README.md

 # **Neutronics material maker**

-The aim of this project is to facilitate the creation of materials for use in neutronics codes.
+The aim of this project is to facilitate the creation of materials for use in neutronics codes such as OpenMC, Serpent, MCNP and Fispact.

 The hope is that by having this collection of materials it is easier to reuse materials across projects, use a common source with less room for user error.